-The awarding bodies (or examination boards) set down strict criteria which must be followed for the conduct of examinations and Wadebridge School is required to follow them precisely.
-You should therefore, pay particular attention to the Notice to Candidates that is printed on the following 2 pages.
+The regulatory and awarding bodies (or examination boards) set down strict criteria which must be followed for the conduct of examinations and Wadebridge School is required to follow them precisely.
+You should therefore, pay particular attention to the Warning to Candidates and Unauthorised Items Posters on the following 2 pages.